 We have optimized our production site allocations in Japan and overseas (Thailand, Indonesia, India, and China) to form a network ensuring the stable, and low-cost supply of drugs.

-Developing and Supplying Orphan Drugs*
+Manufacturer and Supplier of Orphan Drugs

 We collaborate with certain organizations to improve access to medicine in developing and emerging countries.